cjurgens17/cjurgens17/README.md

 - 👋 Hi, I’m @cjurgens17
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity/full-stack development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning full-stack web development
-- 💞️ I’m looking to collaborate on any beginner friendly python projects
+- 💞️Always looking to learn more
 - 📫 How to reach me ...

 <!---